dax8it/Local-CrewAI/README.md

         'topic': topic
     }

 10. Two documents are generated, research.md and report.md

+11. YOu have the option of running an LLM_Manager as well.